gczuczy/aegir/README.md

 # aegir
-Aegir is going to a beer brewing platform based on RPi3.
+Aegir is going to a beer brewing platform based on RPi3 and FreeBSD.